-While the winter Olympics begin in South Korea tomorrow, the Gold Coast in Queensland is counting down to the start of the Commonwealth Games in April — and Indigenous dance performances are set to feature in celebrations to coincide with the event.
+As the South Korean sun begins to set on the Winter Olympics, the Gold Coast in Queensland is counting down to the start of the Commonwealth Games in April — and Indigenous dance performances are set to feature in celebrations to coincide with the event.

 Festival 2018 Gold Coast will include thousands of free music, theatre, circus, dance and visual arts performances along 70km of coast and will run from April 4-15.